-Gravitational waves generally consist of two polarisations.
-Therefore, there would be two real waveforms for each set of parameters in the template bank.
-One waveform corresponds to the + polarization, and the other corresponds to a "quadrature phase-shifted +" waveform, which is equal to the \times polarization barring an overall amplitude factor.
-Now a complex SNR time series z(t) would be able to be constructed with the real part being the + polarized template($x_i(t)$) and the complex part being the "quadrature phase-shifted +" $template(y_i(t))$.
+Gravitational waves generally consist of 2 polarization.
+Therefore, for each set of parameter in the template bank, there would be 2 real waveforms.
+One waveform is corresponding to the + polarization and the other one is corresponding to a "quadrature phase-shifted +" waveform which is equal to the \times polarization barring an overall amplitude factor.
+Now a complex SNR time series z(t) would be able to be constructed with the real part being the + polarized template($x_i(t)$) and the complex part being the "quadrature phase-shifted +" template($y_i(t)$).
 So that we have